0no-co/GraphQLSP/README.md

 - `template` the shape of your template, by default `gql`
 - `templateIsCallExpression` this tells our client that you are using `graphql('doc')`
-- `disableTypegen` disables type-generation in general, this could be needed if offset bugs are introduced
 - `scalars` allows you to pass an object of scalars that we'll feed into `graphql-code-generator`
 - `extraTypes` allows you to specify imports or declare types to help with `scalar` definitions
 - `shouldCheckForColocatedFragments` when turned on, this will scan your imports to find